 Once valuable information is extracted, companies use the data innovatively to make better marketing decisions.

-There are numerous organisations that use big data, including the health sector, retail businesses, banking, stock exchange, and many more.
+There are numerous organisations that use big data, including the health sector, VR companies, retail businesses, banking, stock exchange, and many more.
 However, with the increase of internet users, social media is using big data analytics more extensively.
 We cannot conceive the idea of life without big data today.

 Let me take off with the wise words of Peter Sondergaard, Senior Vice President, Gartner,